sasanarakkha/study-tools/sbs-pali-english-vocab.md

 ![2022-04-17_20-07](https://user-images.githubusercontent.com/39419221/163816889-740ebca2-d637-4461-9a05-0bc0c07fb393.png)

-Now all cards from selected chant will appear in your Anki daily routine.
+Now all cards from the selected chant will appear in your Anki daily routine.
 After you finish them, you may repeat the process with another chant and so on.

 - If English is not your first language, it is always recommended to translate words to your native language.
-For this, we have empty field "native".
-You can feel it.
+For this, there is an empty field called "native".,that you can fill.
 And even with next update, this field still will keep all your info.

-# Updating existing deck with keeping statistic
+# Updating existing deck without losing your statistics

-usually it is enough just to double-click on the downloaded file SBS Pāli-English Vocab.apkg, and it will update in your Anki.
+Usually it is enough just to double-click on the downloaded file SBS Pāli-English Vocab.apkg, and it will update in your Anki.
 Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/test.html)

 # Another method of updating